SPS Commerce, Inc. (NASDAQ:SPSC) Director Philip Soran Sells 3,026 Shares of Stock

-SPS Commerce, Inc. (NASDAQ:SPSC – Get Free Report) Director Philip Soran sold 3,026 shares of the business’s stock in a transaction on Tuesday, November 7th.
-The stock was sold at an average price of $168.86, for a total transaction of $510,970.36.
-Following the transaction, the director now owns 18,387 shares in the company, valued at $3,104,828.82.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+SPS Commerce, Inc. (NASDAQ:SPSC – Get Free Report) Director Philip Soran sold 3,026 shares of SPS Commerce stock in a transaction that occurred on Tuesday, November 14th.
+The shares were sold at an average price of $176.55, for a total transaction of $534,240.30.
+Following the sale, the director now owns 18,387 shares in the company, valued at approximately $3,246,224.85.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Institutional Inflows and Outflows